dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/globalization-for-wpf.md

 <a name="encoding"></a>
 ### Encoding
- The encoding supported by [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] are ASCII, Unicode UTF-16, and UTF-8.
-The encoding statement is at the beginning of [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] document.
+ The encoding supported by XAML are ASCII, Unicode UTF-16, and UTF-8.
+The encoding statement is at the beginning of XAML document.
 If no encoding attribute exists and there is no byte-order, the parser defaults to UTF-8.
 UTF-8 and UTF-16 are the preferred encodings.
 UTF-7 is not supported.
-The following example demonstrates how to specify a UTF-8 encoding in a [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] file.
+The following example demonstrates how to specify a UTF-8 encoding in a XAML file.

 ```xaml
 ?xml encoding="UTF-8"?